spress/spress.yosymfony.com/src/content/posts/2016-02-22-a-site-variable-with-items-matching-a-criteria.md

 description: "How to expose a new site variable items that maching a criteria"
 categories: ["resources", "plugin"]
 ---
-In some situations, it is necessary to have available a site variable (those that are accessible using `site.xxx`) with the items that matching certain criteria.
+There are certain situations in which it is necessary to have available a site variable (those that are accessible using `site.xxx`) with the items that matching certain criteria.
 In this post, I will explain how to expose a new site variable with items that contains an `categories` attribute.